 The Jackson Poetry Prize honors an American poet of exceptional talent who deserves wider recognition.
 It was established in 2006 with a gift from the Liana Foundation and is named for the John and Susan Jackson family.
 Eligible poets must have published at least two books of acknowledged literary merit.
-The $50,000 prize is designed to provide what all poets need: time and encouragement to write.
+The prize is designed to provide what all poets need: time and encouragement to write.
 In 2017, Poets & Writers was pleased to be able to increase the amount of the award from $50,000 to $60,000.
 There is no application process for the Jackson Poetry Prize; nominees are identified by a group of poets selected by Poets & Writers who remain anonymous; final selection is made by a panel of esteemed poets.